VISITING THE ISLANDS

 Caledonian MacBrayne, generally known as CalMac, operates all main services on the Firth of Clyde and to the Inner and Outer Hebrides, sailing to over 20 destinations.
 Mainland ports which serve the islands in the west include Oban and Kennacraig in Argyll, and Mallaig and Ullapool in the Highlands.

 For CalMac ferries, it's recommended to book tickets in advance wherever possible, although you can normally buy foot passenger tickets on the day of travel.
-If planning on making multiple ferry journeys, you can save money with discounted ticket options including:
+If planning on making multiple ferry journeys, you can consider purchasing an Island Hopping ticket which combines multiple journeys.

-Argyll Ferries also run a regular service between Dunoon and Gourock, which can be combined with a train ticket from Glasgow Central and only takes an hour and a half in total.
+CalMac also runs a regular service between Dunoon and Gourock, which can be combined with a train ticket from Glasgow Central and only takes an hour and a half in total.

 Ferries to Orkney and Shetland